electricimp/Usb/docs/HIDDriverGuide.md

 ##### request()

-Obtains HID state from device through the Endpoint 0.
+Obtains HID state from the device through the Endpoint 0.
-The method doesn't return anything, but may throw an exception if an error uccurs during the transfer or if the control endpoint is closed.
+The method doesn't return anything but may throw an exception if an error occurs during the transfer or if the control endpoint is closed.

 ##### send()

 Synchronously sends the output items.
-The items value need to be updated prior to call.
+The items value need to be updated prior to the call.
 Throws an exception if the endpoint is closed or an error occurs during the native USB API call.

 ##### setIdleTimeMs(millis)